 Vis Island – Vis Town and Komiža

 Vis Island has an interesting history as an old military base, and has more recently been used to film Mamma Mia – Here We Go Again.
 Since Vis Town is pretty small, you can easily explore the promenade and the adjacent alleyways in a day.
-Most of the vegan options on Vis are in this area, but before we get to eating out, let’s discuss groceries.
+If you’re looking for your Vis accommodation, consider Apartments & Rooms As, their location made our stay very enjoyable as most of the vegan options on Vis are in this area.
+Before we get to eating out, let’s discuss groceries.

 If your accommodation has a kitchen, I highly recommend making your own food.
 Especially for breakfast and some lunches.
 When you arrive by ferry you’ll immediately see the Studenac grocery store, and this is a great place to grab the essentials.
 Konzum is also very close, just 1 minute walk away.
 Both stores have ‘Gran Cereal’ biscuits, spreads, pasta, sauce, canned legumes and usual amenities like produce that is charged by weight.
 You can also get delicious seasonal fruit at a pop up stall on the promenade.
 There’s also fresh bread from the local bakery, just look for the big building that says, ‘Pekara’.